Sayhuite

-Sayhuite (Sigh-weetey) is an archaeological site 47 km east of the city Abancay, about 3 hours away from the city of Cusco, in the province Abancay in the region Apurímac in Peru.
+Sayhuite is an archaeological site 47 km east of the city Abancay, about 3 hours away from the city of Cusco, in the province Abancay in the region Apurímac in Peru.
 The site is regarded as a center of religious worship for Inca people, focusing on water.
 In the Monuments of the Inca by John Hemming, Hemming points to a colonial narrative that describes the interior of the Sayhuite temple.
 The temple featured larger columns draped in fabrics with gold bands the "thickness of one's hand."
 The temple was also under the care of the priestess Asarpay, who jumped to her death in the nearby 400 meter gorge to avoid capture by Spanish forces.

 Monolith

 An important feature on the site is the Sayhuite monolith, an enormous rock containing more than 200 geometric and zoomorphic figures, including reptiles, frogs, and felines.
 Found at the top of a hill named Concacha, the stone was sculpted as a topographical hydraulic model, complete with terraces, ponds, rivers, tunnels, and irrigation channels.
-The functions or purposes of the stone are not known, but researcher Dr. Arlan Andrews, Sr. believes the monolith was used as a scale model to design, develop, test, and document the water flow for public water projects, and to teach ancient engineers and technicians the concepts and practices required.
-The rock was "edited" several times, with new material, either altering the paths of the water or adding routes altogether.
-About two meters long, and four meters wide, the monolith is the most popular attraction on the archaeological site.
+About two meters long, and four meters wide, the monolith is the most popular attraction at the archaeological site.